Price Impact Under Heterogeneous Beliefs and Restricted Participation: Proofs

-As discussed above, the main input of our market model is the traders' covariance matrices, properly scaled with their risk tolerance coefficients.
-The next auxiliary result, related to \cite[Proposition 1, item (iv)]{MalRos17}, implies that the equilibrium price impacts are monotonically increasing with respect to these matrices.
+The main input of our market model is the traders' covariance matrices, properly scaled with their risk tolerance coefficients.
+In this context, the next result generalises~\cite[Proposition 1, item (iv)]{MalRos17} by considering heterogeneous covariance matrices.
+It implies that equilibrium price impact is monotonically increasing (in positive-semidefinite order) with respect to these covariance matrices.

-\begin{lem} Let $\bB^1 = (B^1_i; \, \iii) \in \pdefppi$ and $\bB^2 = (B^2_i; \, \iii) \in \pdefppi$ be such that $\bB^1 \preceq \bB^2$.
-If $\bX^1 = (X^1_i; \, \iii) \in \pdefppi$ and $\bX^2 = (X^2_i; \, \iii) \in \pdefppi$ stand for the associated unique equilibria, then $\bX^1 \preceq \bX^2$. \end{lem}
+\begin{lem} Let $\bB^1 = (B^1_i; \, \iii)\in\pdefppi$ and $\bB^2 = (B^2_i; \, \iii)\in \pdefppi$ be such that $\bB^1 \preceq \bB^2$.
+If $\bX^1 = (X^1_i; \, \iii)\in\pdefppi$ and $\bX^2 = (X^2_i; \, \iii)\in \pdefppi$ stand for the associated unique equilibria, then $\bX^1 \preceq \bX^2$. \end{lem}

-\begin{proof} Set $F^2$ to be as in \eqref{eq:fixed_point} with $\bB^2$ in place of $\bB$ there, and note that
+\begin{proof} Set $F^2$ to be as in~\eqref{eq:fixed_point} with $\bB^2$ in place of $\bB$ there, and note that